CynthiaPeter/Technical-Writing-Resources/README.md

   * [Getting Started in API Documentation](http://writeonce.org/starting_as_a_programmer_writer.php) By Robert Delwood.

 **Learn about APIs**
   * [Postman Academy](https://academy.postman.com/) By Postman.
-This resource is highly recommended by me.
+I highly recommend this resource.
 Taking all or any of the courses in this series will help you understand APIs and how to use Postman.

 ### Getting Started Guide